AndersSchmidtHansen/TheStartupJigsaw/README.md

 - [x] focuses on making a small amount of people love the product
 - [x] is based on knowledge and not gut feeling
 - [x] is based of things that don't scale

+**Not yet organized**
+- [x] Don’t ever let yourself feel like you’ve won before you have.
+- [x] Don't waste time on fake work, e.g speaking at conferences, talking to the media, or rearchitecting their infrastructure.
+- [] keep burn rate at a minimum until you've achieved a product people love.
+- [] every day, figure out 2-3 things that are the most important and do those.
+Ignore distractions.
+- [] have a strategy.
+- []